 Maritime Sanatorium

-The San Juan de Dios Maritime Sanatorium was founded in 1929 with the goal of providing focused care for patients with the after-effects of poliomyelitis and bone tuberculosis.
-It currently serves as a rehabilitation center for children with disabilities, offering general pediatric services, with special attention to children with organic brain damage and neglect.
+The San Juan de Dios Maritime Sanatorium, founded in 1929, was established to care for patients with the aftereffects of polio and bone tuberculosis.
+Today, it has become a well-established rehabilitation center focused on children with disabilities, with a particular emphasis on children with organic brain damage and those from vulnerable social backgrounds and families experiencing abandonment.

 Therapeutic Gardens, which contain a memorial area, “offer profound comfort and relief to those who have experienced loss, trauma, or have been displaced (…).
 The impulse to create a place that represents someone who has passed away; expresses grief; is a ritual area for remembering and honoring death; is an element universally shared by multiple cultures and ethnicities in different geographic areas of the world.
 A place of remembrance is usually an idealized version of nature; where the beauty of trees and flowers overcome death, providing relief from grief.”